khanakkijpr-dot/Primus-IDP-v1.1-/README.md

 **Unstructured**: `.eml`, `.msg`, `.p7s`

 ### 🔖 Cross Browser Extension
-- The SurfSense extension can be used to save any webpage you like.
+- The Primus IDP extension can be used to save any webpage you like.
 - Its main usecase is to save any webpages protected beyond authentication.